ekaitzht/skeleton/README.md

 ### How to run the project

-1. Setup .env file
-Create a .env file like this one:
+1. Create a .env file.
+Remember that you need set up your Google Geocoding api key and you email password.
+You will need to enable Insecure applications to your email accountt https://support.google.com/accounts/answer/6010255

 ```
 API_KEY=api_key